Sprinkles and Sprouts

 a spoon pouring sauce over some chicken breasts in a white cast iron skillet

-How to cut chicken fillets
+How to cut chicken cutlets

 Start by patting the chicken breasts dry, so they don't slip about the chopping board.